The Marianna Brown Dietrich College of Humanities and Social Sciences

 Kelli Maxwell, Associate Dean for Student Success

-The Dietrich College of Humanities and Social Sciences consists of undergraduate programs in English, History, Information Systems, Modern Languages, Philosophy, Psychology, Social and Decision Sciences, and Statistics & Data Science, as well as those offered by the Carnegie Mellon Institute for Security and Technology.
+The Dietrich College of Humanities and Social Sciences consists of undergraduate programs in English, History, Information Systems, Languages, Cultures, and Applied Linguistics, Philosophy, Psychology, Social and Decision Sciences, and Statistics & Data Science, as well as those offered by the Carnegie Mellon Institute for Strategy and Technology.
 Dietrich College also offers a student-defined major option, numerous interdepartmental majors, the intercollege Bachelor of Humanities and Arts program, and honors and pre-professional programs.

 The college embodies one of the most varied groups of students, faculty, staff and alumni in the Carnegie Mellon University community, all united by a common goal: confronting and solving society’s most complex problems.
 We learn through experience, and we work without silos or walls.
 Our students and faculty work across traditional boundaries, collaborating with other disciplines to pursue the thrill of discovery.
 Dietrich College is a place to explore different points of view.
 And a place to do work that matters.